How-to·Mar 1, 2026·8 min read

 Where Automation Fits

 Validation is another.
 If a loan requires 12 months of bank statements and the application includes only six, a rules engine can catch that instantly and route the document back for completion without any human involvement.
+The same layer runs cross-document checks: the income on the payslip against the deposits on the statement, the name on the ID against the name on the application, the figures in the file against tampering and fraud signals in the document image itself.

-How regulated industries structure document approval differently
+How lending teams structure document approval

 How to Design Human Review Gates That Do Not Create Bottlenecks